Borgo Egnazia, Puglia – Italy

 Standing exotically on the Puglian coast, Borgo Egnazia is an exquisitely designed village that transports you into the realms of fantasy.
 Limestone turrets and bell towers, labyrinthine alleys and restaurants spilling out onto wide piazzas, evoke the charm and distinct character of this magical part of Italy.
 It’s owned and run by a family with a passion for all things local – the detail of which is found in the architecture, the food and the festivals that take place year round in the main square.
 We love the sense of space and authenticity at Borgo – jasmine scented terraces, pergolas bursting with bougainvillea, prickly pears and rows of ancient olives against the bright stone and vast blue skies.
 This is a place for experiencing Italian life to the full, whether you explore the surrounding countryside and fishing villages, or embrace all that Borgo Egnazia has to offer within its walls and at its beach club.
 Most importantly, you’ll be looked after like never before.

 At the top end, the villas at Borgo Egnazia resemble mini palazzi.
 Sophisticatedly designed and furnished over three floors, with every comfort you could possibly wish for, they give guests complete privacy and come with their own “massaia” who’ll prepare your breakfast and look after the housekeeping.
-With ample living space, all the villas have three en suite bedrooms, sleeping between six and eight people, a Mediterranean garden full of herbs bougainvillea, roof top terrace and a pool.
+With ample living space, all the villas have three en suite bedrooms, sleeping between six and nine people, a Mediterranean garden full of herbs bougainvillea, roof top terrace and a pool.
 There’s even a little room that can be used as a fitness studio or for in-villa spa treatments.
 Villa guests also have the services of a local adviser who is on hand to help you with anything you need, or would like to book during your stay.
-Each villa comes with a couple of bikes and the larger ones even have their own car for you to use.
+Each villa also comes with a couple of bikes for you to use during your stay.

 When you’re on the coast, surrounded by fertile pastures and have a team of innovative chefs with a passion for Italian food, the result can be nothing short of sublime.
 Fresh ingredients from small local producers, created into extraordinary cuisine, bursting with flavour can be found in all of Borgo Egnazia’s restaurants.
 From the Michelin starred Due Camini where the seasons are followed and traditional dishes are given a contemporary treatment in candle lit elegance, to the rustic charm of La Frasca, with its sunny terrace.
 La Calce serves deliciously simple and elegant food in a stunning cloister like setting, and Mia Cucina is a family favourite for wood fired pizzas and relaxed dinners.
 Down on the water’s edge, you’ll find fresh seafood dishes at Cala Masciola beach club and restaurant – the perfect spot to while away an afternoon or two.
 And if you just want a little pool snack, then Capanno and Angoletto have a very tasty selection of treats – don’t miss the ice cream.
 In true Italian village life style, Egnazia puts on regular festivals in the piazza, with street stalls cooking to order, against a lively backdrop of musicians playing and dancing.